FAIRmat-NFDI/nomad-docs/docs/tutorial/customization/custom_yaml.md

 ## Guidelines for building a custom schema

-NOMAD YAML schema files must have the `.archive.yaml` extension for NOMAD to recognize them as schema files.
+To define custom YAML schemas in NOMAD, you need to create a YAML file with the `.archive.yaml` extension.
+These files represent a [schema package](../../reference/glossary.md#schema-package), which can include one or more section and quantity definitions..
 Below are six main guidelines for creating a custom YAML schema file.

 ??? info "1.
 NOMAD's `archive.yaml` files start with the `definitions:` keyword, and must have a `name:`, and can have a `description:`."

     NOMAD syntax:
     ```yaml
     definitions:
-      name:
+      name: ...
-      description:
+      description: ...
     ```

     Example: